 You’ve said that you’d like these songs inspire people to create their own visuals.
 Do you hope people send them to you?Not necessarily.
 I just hope I can be of service, or I can stir something up.
 That’d be fun to do.

 Do you have any ideas on what types of scenes these songs should inspire?No, that’s up to you to do.
 I don’t want to do any work.
 Hell, I already work hard enough.

 Any plans to take this record on the road?Well, you never know.
 We’re not thinking of that yet, but it would be fun, wouldn’t it?
 It would be an expensive proposition.
 You can’t do that on the cheap.

-I was, yeah.
+You were in a band in college, before you started making movies.
+Did you ever tour?I was, yeah.
 No, we just did cover songs.
 We played locally.
 We played a lot of fraternity parties and watched all the fraternity members get really drunk.

 Did you like being onstage?
 Is it something you still think about?I don’t know about that.
 There’s good and bad to it.
 Playing music is definitely pressure—without stress, without having to meet a deadline, without having to score a movie and turn it in.
 That’s the biggest thrill of all of this.
 It’s all pure—I’ll put it that way.
 It’s all for the sound of the music.

 Working with your son, was it totally collaborative, or was it mostly your ideas that he’d help you flesh out?Totally collaborative.
 A lot of that stuff in there is his sketches we branched out.
 I also worked with my godson, Daniel Davies.
 It’s a whole family deal.
 I’m trying to exploit these kids so I can retire.

 Your last movie, The Ward, came out in 2010.
 Do you have any film or TV projects on the horizon?Maybe.
 I’m working on a couple of things, but I’m in no rush.
 There are a lot of interesting projects that are circling around right now.
 It seems like an interesting time.
 We’ll see.
 That’s all I can say.
 We’ll see what the gods bring us.

 David Lynch is another director who hasn’t made a feature in a while, but he’s gone off in other directions, doing digital shorts and things.
 Is that something you’d pursue?I don’t know yet.
 I don’t think so.
 I’m just happy to be doing what I’m doing right now.
 We’ll just have to see.
 It’s all in the future, my friend.

 Is it harder to get a feature made nowadays?Oh yeah, it’s different nowadays.
 It’s always been pretty hard to do.
 You have to pretty lucky, and you have to be in the right place, and all these clichés people talk about.
 It was hard then; it’s hard now.

 It seems like it should be easier for someone considered a legend like you.The movie business has always been and will always be for the young.
 And I’m not young anymore, unfortunately.

 Has filmmaking become like music, where, thanks to technology, you can make something pretty great on your own?
 Or do you still need a pretty massive budget to make something that looks decent?You don’t have to have a massive budget.
 You can make low-budget music and low-budget movies.
 You just have to scale your expectations.
 But now, it can still be done.
 It’s hard, but it can be done.

 Text by Kenneth Partridge.